It's time to end No Knock Warrants in Georgia

 No knock warrants put the police officers and residents in deadly peril.
 Governments’ response to that peril is to enter with overwhelming deadly force resulting in the maiming and killing of the supposedly innocent until proven guilty subject of the warrant, as well as unarmed residents and even children occupying the residence under warrant.

 The no knock warrant deprives the resident of the ability to be served, to ascertain that the warrant is legitimate or if it even exists, or if the invasion is even by the police department.
 The police may announce that they are the police but there is nothing preventing criminal home invaders from using the same tactic to break in and have advantage over the victims.
 There have been multiple incidents of criminals using this very tactic to gain entry and even shoot and kill victims who fear that they will be shot by police if they attempt to protect themselves.
 The continuation of the no knock warrant encourages criminals to announce as police while breaking in.
-It is doubtful that many crimanal home invaders are deterred by the possibliity of being prosecuted for impersonating a police officer.
+It is doubtful that many criminal home invaders are deterred by the possibility of being prosecuted for impersonating a police officer.

 The most common defense of no knock warrants is the possibility and probability that whatever evidence is being sought would be flushed down a toilet.
 If that is a serious concern the police could simply have the water supply interrupted a few hours prior to the warrant service.
 Clearly not full proof but again what volume of contraband are we talking about for justification of lethal force.
 Conservatives should feel the sting from the abuses made by Federal law enforcement and judges against associates of President Trump over the past several years.

-Privacy is a big deal to me and should be to all conservatives.
-I’m convinced that my smart phone was hacked by the FBI simply as a result of a letter I sent requesting an investigation into foreign interference on behalf of Democrats.
 Privacy is a byproduct of liberty and should only be given second place to the first right of life.
 We say that we want smaller and more accountable government.
 No knock warrants are a symptom of expansive government.
 Liberals want ever larger and more powerful government but fail to make the connection that big government requires aggressive policing to carry out its many mandates.

 Conservatives by now should realize that judges, even at the highest and most scrutinized levels of government will sign just about anything that is put in front of them by law enforcement.
 Furthermore it seems that the requests for no knock warrants are too often entered without serious investigative work to provide probable cause.
 The disastrous results leave the police departments with egg on their face and blood on their hands.
 Ridding high crime neighborhoods of drugs and dealers depends more on the goodwill and cooperation of the community than on busting a few dealers who will quickly return or be replaced.
 Currently the media and leftist politicians glorify drugs and their dealers and make them victims at every opportunity.
-Leftist judges and prosecuters are willing to sign off on the warrants and then throw the cops under the bus when things get ugly.
+Leftist judges and prosecutors are willing to sign off on the warrants and then throw the cops under the bus when things get ugly.
 Police need to pick their battles and the no knock warrant is a battle that’s not worth fighting; first because it deprives all of us of liberty, and second because it damages their relationship in the communities they serve.